diaoquesang/A-detailed-summarization-about-bone-suppression-in-Chest-X-rays/README.md

   XII Mediterranean Conference on Medical and Biological Engineering and Computing 2010. [[PDF]](https://link.springer.com/chapter/10.1007/978-3-642-13039-7_90)

+  **By the way, BSE-JSRT dataset was just created by using this method!**

 ## GAN

 + **Generation of Virtual Dual Energy Images from Standard Single-Shot Radiographs using Multi-scale and Conditional Adversarial Network**